Confirmation of Acceptance for Studies (CAS)

 When should I apply for my ATAS?

-You should aim to apply for your ATAS Certificate within four months of your current student visa expiring.
+If you require ATAS clearance, you should aim to apply for your ATAS Certificate within four months of your current student visa expiring.
 It can take at least 30 working days during peak periods (April - September).

 I am a low risk national, and I have read that I am not required to provide certain documents?